 Manisha Koirala was lauded for her performance in films such as Khamoshi: The Musical, Dil Se.., Lajja, Company and Escape from Taliban.

 In 2010, Manisha Koirala married a Nepali businessman Samrat Dahal.
 The couple apparently met through Facebook.
 However, the marriage did not last for long and they divorced in 2012.
-In pic: Manisha Koirala with Tabu.
+In picture: Manisha Koirala with Tabu.

 Manisha Koirala says she is no longer looking for romantic love.
 "Maybe the man-woman love is not destined to happen for me.
 Fine.
 I'd rather accept this sad truth of my life rather than fall into the wrong relationship again.
 I won't allow any man to bring me down, ever.
 Whether it is my career or my personal life, I can't afford to make wrong moves at this stage when God has given me a second chance," said Manisha.
-In pic: Gulshan Grover, Manisha Koirala and Shabana Azmi at Holi party in the late 2000s.
+In picture: Gulshan Grover, Manisha Koirala and Shabana Azmi at Holi party in the late 2000s.

-Her 40s have been eventful and enlightening, as Manisha Koirala says contrary to common perception that middle-aged female actors get less work in Bollywood, she feels liberated more than ever.
+Her 40s have been eventful and enlightening, as Manisha Koirala says contrary to the common perception that middle-aged female actors get less work in Bollywood, she felt liberated more than ever.
 "I think I am more liberated as an artiste in my late 40s.
 I was having a conversation with Shabana Azmiji where she was saying, 'As an actress and as a woman, we always want to look good.
 How did you become so carefree?'
 I think the greedy actor in me takes over at times.
 Being a woman, I want to look pretty in every phase of my life... but I also love acting.
-If I have to sacrifice my vanity for a character that I am excited to play, I am ready," Manisha told mid-day recently.
-In pic: A still from the latest Netflix show Lust Stories.
+If I have to sacrifice my vanity for a character that I am excited to play, I am ready," Manisha told mid-day.
+In picture: A still from the latest Netflix show Lust Stories.

 Being an actress, Manisha did get worried about her look after chemotherapy.
 "I knew about my hair loss, but was not sure of my look.
 At times, after surviving from a disease like cancer... people's look changes.
 All I knew was that I had to mentally prepare to fight it and I got a huge support from my family.
 After my chemotherapy, I lost my hair, eye brows and lashes.
 Looking at the mirror...
 I felt like an alien," Manisha told in an old interview with mid-day.